-The demolition of Exeter City Football Club’s historic Old Grandstand, which dates back to 1926, started on Monday, October 30, with the roof panels of the stand being removed.
+The demolition of Exeter City Football Club’s historic Old Grandstand, which dates back to 1926, started on Monday, October 30.

 The £3.5 million project to develop the stadium, which will offer a vastly enhanced fan experience, improvements to the toilets, refreshments and away-end facilities, are currently on target and due to be completed by late summer 2018.